 The well-appointed, comfortable bungalows all provide views of the sea and the house reefs, two of the most famous dive sites in Lembeh.
 The resort has a swimming pool with stunning views over the strait and a private black sand beach to wander on.
 Located just an hour and a half drive from Manado airport, it makes it easy to get to in comparison with other resorts in the area and is also handy for several day tours, which can be arranged in-house.

-Dive into Lembeh provides a very compelling buffet menu that changes every day.
+The dive resort kitchen provides a compelling buffet menu that changes daily.
 Every menu can be made not just ‘suitable’ for vegan and plant-based diets but tasty too.

 Divine vegan desserts, local curry dishes, home-grown chillies, spices, and a broad Western selection.
 Our last stay there yielded a vast expansion of the waistline, highly recommended for your next vegan dive vacation.